akvo/akvo-product-design/services/AccountsService/25-AccountsService/FunctionalDesign/AccountsService.md

 ### Marketing description

-Akvo Accounts is the central service that enables having just **one** username/password combination acroll *all* Akvo products.
+Akvo Accounts is the central service that enables having just **one** username/password combination across *all* Akvo products.

 Imagine just one user that enables you editing Akvopedia, accessing the FLOW dashboard across several instances, editing a RSR project, and